 1. Point Truck - This truck has no weapons mounted to retain "local" stealth and blend in with civilian clutter so they are ignored by enemy UAVs and aircraft.
 This also allows for added weight in the form of Kevlar flooring to help protect against mines.
 It may have mine or IED jamming equipment.
 It should have a bulletproof windshield while the observer employs binoculars and an infrared viewer.
 This should be a hybrid Toyota with a large supplemental battery to allow for extended driving on electric power, allowing it to move silently at night or in fog with no engine noise or IR signature.
 The hybrid engine also allows it to escape on electric power if its engine is shot up.

 These will have just a driver and often an observer since it fills the dangerous "on point" role of boldly driving alone ahead of others.
-They hope to see the enemy first, or hope their non-threatening common truck will not be fired upon since an enemy is unsure if it's hostile.
+They hope to see the enemy first, or hope their non-threatening common truck will not be fired upon since an enemy is unsure if it's hostile and not worth wasting an expensive guided missile.
 The truck may have an instant smoke dispensing system to help escape trouble, and perhaps two bumper mounts for claymore mines that can be fired should close-in trouble suddenly appear.

 3. Gun Truck - The best light multi-role weapon is probably the General Dynamics M197 20mm gatling gun that has been used by US Marine Corps helicopters since the Vietnam War (pictured) with long range and IR sights.
 This is a lighter (three-barrel) version with less recoil than the faster firing M61 Vulcan.
 Installing basic outriggers for stability while firing is a good idea.
 For unknown reasons it has never been mounted on ground vehicles.